paulsammut/RoboDolf/readme.md

 RDS was written in LabVIEW 2015.

 RDS uses OpenG LabVIEW ZIP Library 4.0.0-2 and above.
-<a href="vipm://oglib_lvzip?repo_url=http://www.jkisoft.com/packages">JKI VIPM Link</a>.
 This package is used to compress the serialized object data transported wirelessly over the LSR.
+JKI VIPM Link - vipm://oglib_lvzip?repo_url=http://www.jkisoft.com/packages.